from £383 /night help Price for guests, Nights

 We want your holiday to be faultless so if you have any special requests, please let us know and we'll do everything we can to accommodate you.

-The Swiss Alps region
+The Valais region

 Though the general consensus about Switzerland is that it is snow bound throughout the year, Crans Montana enjoys a moderate and favourable climate perennially.
 Situated at an altitude of 1500m and located on the sunniest hillside in the valley the area has the highest recorded amount of sunshine hours annually in Switzerland – around 330 sunny days per year!
 As a result, the area produces some great wine, particularly the Fendant whites.